ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 Post Processor (UPP) and wgrib2.
 The Unified Post Processor (UPP) converts the native NetCDF output from the model to the GRIB2 format on standard isobaric coordinates in the vertical.
 The UPP can also be used to compute a variety of useful diagnostic fields.

-The wgrib2 utility performs horizontal interpolation onto a regular latitude-longitude grid for these GRIB2 files.
+The wgrib2 utility can be used to perform horizontal interpolation onto a regular latitude-longitude grid for these GRIB2 files.

 These output formats can be used with visualization, plotting and verification